^

 • overvoltage;

-Plaques form different shapes, are shelled and resemble a dense shell of brownish hue.
+The plaques form different shapes, flake and resemble a dense shell of a brownish hue.

 Severe forms of psoriasis

-In medical practice, the PASI score is used to determine the severity of psoriasis.
-First introduced in 1979.
-Knowing the indicator of PASI can determine the tactics, strategy and effectiveness of patient therapy.
-The index is calculated when the diagnosis is made, during therapy and after treatment.
+In medical practice, the PASI index is used to determine the severity of psoriasis.
+It was first introduced in 1979.
+Knowing the PASI index, it is possible to determine the tactics, strategy and effectiveness of the patient's therapy.
+The index is calculated when diagnosing, during therapeutic measures and after treatment.
 This makes it possible to evaluate the dynamics of the adequacy of therapy.

 To calculate the PASI index, quantitative indicators of the degree of manifestation of general clinical symptoms are used: